MosesSupposes/Purescript-By-Example/text/chapter4.md

  1. (Easy) Write a function `isPrime` which tests if its integer argument is prime or not. _Hint_: Use the `factors` function.
  1. (Medium) Write a function `cartesianProduct` which uses do notation to find the _cartesian product_ of two arrays, i.e. the set of all pairs of elements `a`, `b`, where `a` is an element of the first array, and `b` is an element of the second.
  1. (Medium) Write a function `triples :: Int -> Array (Array Int)` which takes a number `n` and returns all Pythagorean triples whose components (the `a`, `b` and `c` values) are each less than or equal to `n`.
 A _Pythagorean triple_ is an array of numbers `[a, b, c]` such that `a² + b² = c²`. _Hint_: Use the `guard` function in an array comprehension.
- 1. (Difficult) Write a function `factorize` which produces the [prime factorization](https://www.mathsisfun.com/prime-factorization.html) of `n`, i.e. the array of prime integers whose product is `n`. _Hint_: for an integer greater than 1, break the problem down into two subproblems: finding the first factor, and finding the remaining factors.
+ 1. (Difficult) Write a function `primeFactors` which produces the [prime factorization](https://www.mathsisfun.com/prime-factorization.html) of `n`, i.e. the array of prime integers whose product is `n`. _Hint_: for an integer greater than 1, break the problem down into two subproblems: finding the first factor, and finding the remaining factors.

 ## Folds